KabC03/Assembler-in-assembly/README.md

 An EXTREMELY basic x86 assembler written in assembly language (x86).

+It converts a x86-like ISA into MIPS.

-A hashmap is used to convert pneumonics -> machine code output
+A hashmap is used to convert pneumonics -> machine code output.

 ### ISA: